TransmissionZero/Windows-1-Example-Application/Readme.md

 [Building Win16 GUI Applications in C](http://www.transmissionzero.co.uk/computing/win16-apps-in-c/)
 article on [Transmission Zero](http://www.transmissionzero.co.uk/).

-The application is a little anarchronistic, since it makes use of functionality which didn't exist in Windows 1.
+The application is a little anachronistic, since it makes use of functionality which didn't exist in Windows 1.
 An example is overlapped windows, which didn't exist until Windows 2 (Windows 1 only supported tiled windows).
 That doesn't magically make the functionality work on Windows 1, but means it works on the